 Update the product

-Introduced new technology and new systems.
+Introduced new technology and new systems with a modest investment.
 This streamlined production and improved efficiency.
 The result was faster turnaround and reduced costs.

 Repackage the service

-Following discussion with the client it became apparent that they disliked the current inflexible contract.
-Listening to their needs, Nick unbundled the service so they had the option of buying the work item by item with the potential for lower prices.
+Following discussion with the client it became apparent that they vehemently disliked the current inflexible contract.
+Listening to their needs, the service was unbundled so they had the option of buying the work item by item with the potential for lower prices.

 Reposition the business